What is the Design Review Panel?

 What does the DRP consider?

-The DRP are to have regard to the applicable planning framework in providing comments and feedback to Council Officers and applicants, including (but not limited to):
+The DRP is to have regard to the applicable planning framework in providing comments and feedback to Council Officers and applicants, including (though not limited to):

-The DRP are not bound by the planning framework and therefore may make recommendations or support variations that are outside the applicable development standards for the site, where it is considered that this would deliver a better planning or urban design outcome.
+The DRP are not bound by the planning framework, and therefore may make recommendations or support variations that are outside the applicable development standards for the site, where it is considered that this would deliver a better design outcome.

-Proponents are strongly advised to refer to Local Planning Policy 20 – Design Guidelines for Developments with Buildings above 3 storeys and Local Planning Policy 33 – Guide to Concessions on Planning Requirements for Mixed-Use Multi Dwelling and Non-Residential Developments to gain an understanding of the standards that development proposals are required to demonstrate when seeking a concessions on planning requirements.
+Proponents are strongly advised to refer to Local Planning Policy 33 – Guide to Concessions on Planning Requirements for Mixed-Use Multi Dwelling and Non-Residential Developments to gain an understanding of the standards that development proposals are required to demonstrate when seeking a concession on planning requirements.

 Notes of meeting

-Council Officers will prepare notes summarising the discussion that occurs at the DRP meeting, and will endeavour to forward the notes to proponents within five working days of the meeting.
+The DRP Chair will prepare notes summarising the discussion that occurs at the DRP meeting, specifically relating to how the proposal addresses the 10 Design Principles of SPP 7.0.
+The DRP Chair will endeavour to generally forward the notes to proponents within five working days of the meeting.